• Home

 Instructions

-• Preheat oven to 350 F. Line a 12 count muffin tin with paper liners, then line a second muffin tin with only 6 liners -- you should get about 18 cupcakes with this recipe.
+• Make the Cupcakes.
+Preheat oven to 350°F. Line a 12-cup muffin tin with paper liners, then line a second tin with 6 liners (this recipe makes about 18 cupcakes).

-• Melt the chocolate in a small microwave-safe bowl using 50% power and stirring every 40 seconds or so.
+• Melt the chopped chocolate in a heatproof bowl set over simmering water or in the microwave at 50% power, stirring every 30-40 seconds.
 Let cool slightly.

-• While chocolate cools, sift together flour, salt, baking soda, and cocoa powder and set aside.
+• In a medium bowl, whisk together flour, salt, baking soda, and cocoa powder.
+Set aside.

-• Add dry ingredients and water mixture alternately, in three parts, to the egg mixture, beating on lowest speed (or stirring by hand) until well blended.
+• Add dry ingredients and coffee (or water) alternately in three additions, mixing on the lowest speed just until blended.

-• Fill cupcake liners ⅔ full and bake on center rack for about 18 to 20 minutes or until just slightly firm.
+• Fill cupcake liners about ⅔ full and bake for 18-20 minutes, until the tops spring back lightly.

 Notes